 Here are a few examples of how callacks can be useful:

-- You can be notified that a rewarded video was fetched successfully by implementing
+To be notified that a rewarded video was fetched successfully, implement

-- If you’d like to pause the game whenever you present a rewarded video, and resume it when the rewarded video is dismissed, you can accomplish it using the
+To pause the game whenever you present a rewarded video, and resume it when the rewarded video is dismissed, use the

 Advanced Use Cases

 Mediation settings enable you to pass in third-party network specific settings and can be provided as additional parameters during the rewarded video initialization call.
 For Vungle, during Unity and Chartboost mediation, this is the only mechanism by which a user ID or customer ID can be specified in networks’ server-side callbacks.

 You can pass in an array of configured global mediation objects.
 These objects are used to configure the underlying ad networks, which, in turn, affect all ads for the specific network.
 Any ad network may or may not have global mediation settings classes.
 Using a global mediation settings class involves: